 You may be wondering about homeowners insurance while you shop for the house of your dreams.
-In order to understand how homeowners insurance works and when to purchase it, it’s logical to ask the following: Is homeowners insurance necessary?
+How does homeowners insurance work?
+Is homeowners insurance necessary?
 Do I need homeowners insurance before closing?
-And if so, at what stage in the house buying process do you purchase it?
+And if so, at what stage in the house buying process do I purchase it?
+These are all logical questions, and lucky for you we have the answers!

 Is Homeowners Insurance Mandatory?

 There are no laws requiring homeowners to have insurance.
-However, in order to get a mortgage, you are required by your lender to acquire home insurance coverage.
-Mortgage lenders are covered by home insurance if they experience a catastrophe such as fire, lightning, a tornado, or another covered event that damages or destroys the home.
+However, your lender will require you to get home insurance coverage prior to approving your mortgage loan.
+Home insurance covers mortgage lenders in the event that your home experiences a catastrophe such as fire, lightning, a tornado, or another covered event.

 Your homeowner’s insurance should be in force at least three days prior to your closing date since the mortgage company will usually require evidence of coverage at this time.
 Due to this, you should commence the home insurance comparison process no less than a few weeks (2-3) before your closing.

 Although homeowners insurance isn’t a requirement for homeowners who own their houses outright, they should still get it.
 As most new homeowners cannot afford to buy their new home outright, a mortgage loan will be necessary.
-Mortgage lenders need homeowners insurance to protect their interests when you are approved for a home loan.
+Once you’re approved for a loan, mortgage lenders require homeowners insurance to protect their investment.
 Should your home suffer significant damage or be destroyed, the lender is protected for the mortgage amount.
 Lenders can use it to recover losses.

 Homeowner’s Insurance: What Type is Right For Me?